tonikelope/coronapoker/README.md

 ### 📌 Executive Summary
 Panoptes is a natively compiled, multi-platform cryptographic engine designed to enforce absolute mathematical fairness in decentralized Peer-to-Peer (P2P) card games.

 In traditional client-server topologies, players implicitly trust a central authoritative server.
 In a purely decentralized P2P model, one of the players must act as the host.
-This introduces the **"Malicious Host" vulnerability**: the host has physical access to the RAM where the deck is shuffled and the game state is maintained, allowing them to theoretically peek at hidden cards, alter the deck, or manipulate betting outcomes.
+This introduces the "Malicious Host" vulnerability: the host has physical access to the RAM where the deck is shuffled and the game state is maintained, allowing them to theoretically peek at hidden cards, alter the deck, or manipulate betting outcomes.

 Panoptes was engineered to eradicate this vulnerability.
-By replacing implicit trust with rigid cryptographic proofs, the engine ensures that the host is **mathematically blind** to the game state until the network achieves mutual consensus.
+By replacing implicit trust with rigid cryptographic proofs, the engine ensures that the host is mathematically blind to the game state until the network achieves mutual consensus.
 Every action is sealed, every state transition requires cryptographic consent, and every finished hand is statelessly audited by all peers.

 ---